msveshnikov/nexus-autocode/README.md

 -   Service mesh for improved inter-service communication
 -   NodeJS with ES6 imports and ExpressJS for dashboard
 -   EJS templating for dynamic UI components
--   GraphQL API for flexible data querying and manipulation

 ### AI Models